skrey/yellow-extensions/features/traffic/README.md

 ## How to create traffic analytics

 The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 It shows referring sites, popular content, files and search queries.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php traffic`, you can add optional days, location and file name.
+Type `php yellow.php traffic`, you can add optional days and location.

 ## Examples